In this document unless the context otherwise requires:

 8.7.2 Only the bearer of the Baggage Check and Baggage Identification Tag, is entitled to delivery of the Hold Baggage.

-8.7.3 If a person claiming Hold Baggage is unable to produce the Baggage Check and identify the Baggage by means of a Baggage Identification Tag, we will deliver the Baggage to such person only on condition that he or she establishes to our satisfaction his or her right to the Baggage
+8.7.3 Where a person claiming Hold Baggage is unable to produce the Baggage Check and identify the Baggage by means of a Baggage Identification Tag, we will deliver the Baggage to such person only on condition that he or she establishes to our satisfaction his or her right to the Baggage.

 9.1.2 Before we accept your booking, we will notify you of the scheduled flight time in effect as of that time, and it will be shown on your Ticket.
 It is possible we may need to change the scheduled flight time and if you provide us with contact information, we will endeavor to notify you of any such changes.
 If, after you purchase your Ticket, we make a significant change to the scheduled flight time, which is not acceptable to you, and we are unable to book you on an alternate flight, which is acceptable to you, you will be entitled to a refund in accordance with Article 11